ohnx/gotodo/API.md

 The `tags` endpoint deals with tags.
 At the moment, the API only supports listing all tags; addition and removal of tags is not yet implemented.

-Note that authenication is not required in order to list tags, and that all tags will be listed - regardless of whether there are visible todos associated with a tag_id.
+A valid primary token must be supplied in order to list tokens.
+This is to prevent DoS attacks.

 A tag is represented in JSON using the following format: